drewwint/drewEwinters.site/content/publication/2021-11-01-GIMME/index.md

 summary: The dearth of analyses examining the heterogeneity of individual brain connectivity and its association with callous-unemotional traits is a barrier to developing a mechanistic understanding of these traits in adolescents.
 Thus, we used a novel connectivity method to examine network topology in adolescent brains and how connection density and node centrality was different in the presence of callous-unemotional traits.

 tags:
-- callous-unemotional traits
+- Callous-Unemotional Traits
-- adolescence
+- Adolescence
-- network topology
+- Network Topology
 - fMRI
 - Functional Connectivity
 - GIMME